We are registered with the ICO under the Data Protection Register, our registration number is: Z3518458.

 We may collect and process the following data about you:

 Information you give us (“Submitted Information”)

-You may give us information about yourself by filling in forms on the Knowledge Central tool, the Website (together “our Sites”), or by corresponding with us (for example, by email).
-This includes information you provide when you subscribe to use the Knowledge Central tool or register with our Sites when you report a problem with the tool or any of our Sites.
-The information you give us may include your name, address, email address and phone number, username, password and other registration information, financial information, your location, and details of your progress through or use of the tool.
+You may give us information about yourself by filling in forms on our website or by corresponding with us (for example, by email).
+The information you give us may include your name, address, email address and phone number, financial information, your location, etc.

 If, as determined by us, the lawful basis upon which we process your personal information changes, we will notify you about the change and any new lawful basis to be used if required.
 We shall stop processing your personal information if the lawful basis used is no longer relevant.

 Under the GDPR your rights are as follows:

 - the right to be informed

 - the right not to be subject to automated decision-making including profiling.